NVIDIA/TensorRT-LLM/docs/source/batch_manager.md

 `schedulerPolicy` set to `GUARANTEED_NO_EVICT`.

 The `GptManager`'s worker thread terminates when the `GptManager` destructor is called and there are no more active requests.
-Alternatively, a special request with a `requestID` of `-1` can be sent to the `GptManager`, it will be interpreted as a `TERMINATE` signal.
-It leads to the invocation of `waitUntilTerminate` which returns when the worker thread has terminated.

 ### Multi-GPU execution

-When running on multiple GPUs using either tensor or pipeline parallelism, it is assumed that the server launches as many processes as GPU ranks, and each process runs its own copy of `GptManager`.
+When running on multiple GPUs using either tensor or pipeline parallelism, it is assumed that the server launches as many processes as GPU ranks, and each process runs its own instance of `GptManager`.
 The number of GPUs visible on a given node can be controlled using the `CUDA_VISIBLE_DEVICES` environment variable.

 Care must be taken to ensure all ranks see the same inputs at each iteration of